Collaboration Workflow

 Success looks like you can open the Overview tab on /collab/{id} and understand the project without needing extra messages.

-Invite collaborators and set permissions
+Invite collaborators and set role and access

 Use the Collaborators tab to add people to the project.